ngs-doo/TemplaterExamples/Intermediate/WordTables/Readme.md

 and tag can look like `[[products.name]]` with all the behavior which was implicitly defined

-Here, navigation was used to take top N elements from the result set in an idiomatic way.
+Here, navigation was used to take top N elements from the result set in an idiomatic way and for implementing Sum over existing field as `[[Fixed:Sum(Price)]]`

 ### merge-nulls/span-nulls metadata